ignite/cli/docs/1 Introduction/1 Introduction.md

 ## Summary

-- Starport lets you create, develop, host in the cloud and manage the initiation of the blockchain.
+- Starport lets you create, develop, and build a blockchain.
 - Starport and Cosmos are written in Go
-- Today, Cosmos SDK has a unique position worldwide of the most successful blockchains being built with it.
+- Today, Cosmos SDK has a unique position worldwide as one of the most successful blockchains.
-- A combination of different modules with the Cosmos SDK will create different technology opportunities for a blockchain.
+- Developers can use different Cosmos Modules to customize their blockchain.